fedevmoreno/the-washing-hands-sounds-good-soap-dispenser/README.md

 - [ ] Optimize gadget size (Arduino Nano?)
 - [ ] Make it with MP3 songs
 - [ ] Add random function to play a lot of shuffle songs
-- [ ] AI layer to detect water constantly running
+- [ ] Add AI layer to detect water constantly running
 - [ ] Add fingerprint to personalize songs for the whole family
 - [ ] Make a nice ceramic soap dispenser to give to friends